n-buckley/travel-tanzania/readme.md

-This next section I'm not really sure what I want to put in it or how I want to arange it.
+This next section I'm not really sure what I want to put in it or how I want to arrange it.

 I would like to have
 - [x] A **table of contents** since I predict this is going to be a pretty long page
 - [ ] I want the little **interactive world map**,
 - [x]  **My itinerary**
-- [x]  Maybe like a **list of differnt regions** in TZ.
+- [x]  Maybe like a **list of different regions** in TZ.

 but thats a bit much for one screen I think.
 Oh! idea

-- [ ]  The interactive world map could be a map of Tanzania seperated by region, each region could be highlighted.
+- [ ]  The interactive world map could be a map of Tanzania separated by region, each region could be highlighted.
-- [ ] I think I would have to make my own SVG of tanzania + its regions (i doubt it already exists)
+- [ ] I think I would have to make my own SVG of Tanzania + its regions (i doubt it already exists)
-    - [ ] OR I dont neee to  seperate by region, just have a PIN that shows up when you hover...
+    - [ ] OR I don't need to  separate by region, just have a PIN that shows up when you hover...

-Ok I'm trying to just get a picture of a map to look like a polaroid and I dont know how to get it so that the border proportionatly scales with the size of the map.
+Ok I'm trying to just get a picture of a map to look like a polaroid and I don't know how to get it so that the border proportionally scales with the size of the map.

 - [ ] look up how to make a polaroid in css?